artsy/artsy.github.io/_posts/2018-12-11-GraphQL-Stitching.markdown

 comment_id: 450
 ---

-Micro-Services make sense.
+Micro-Services make sense for an engineering team of our size.
 You can scope a domain of your business to particular small unit of abstraction like an API.
 Doing so makes it easy to work in isolation, experiment with new ideas and evolve in many directions.

 We've been [carefully pushing][monolith] for years to move away from our single monolithic API, to a collection of smaller, more focused projects.
 Our [highlights docs][high] showcase this well.
 The movement to smaller composable